sanyokkua/cross_game_py/README.md

 - Working with python lists (collections)
 - Working with python dictionaries (maps)
 - Working with python OOP (class, inheritance, etc)
-- Working with python lambdas and clousures
+- Working with python lambdas and closures
 - Working with python modules

 ## Technologies